-- C. All plans shall show the natural features of the property, such as topography, wetlands, watercourses and water bodies, adequate subsurface wastewater disposal system locations (if applicable), steep slopes, open fields, wooded areas, etc. The Board shall then determine which type of subdivision best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of open spacecommon open space to be maintained, if applicable.
-The plan shall also depict how the road(s), lots and stormwater management system, and open spacecommon open space (if any) would be laid out in each option. - D. The Planning Board will notify abutters within 500 feet of the proposed subdivision of the meeting date, location and time.
-The Planning Board will hold a public hearing to solicit public comments on the proposed plan options after which the Board will make a determination on which plan should be selected for development. - E. The applicant shall be given a decision at the meeting as to what type of development is most appropriate or be told what additional information is necessary for the Board to make a decision.
-The Board shall specify in writing its decision within 10 days of the meeting. - F. The type of subdivision development approved by the Board shall not be changed unless the Board finds that unforeseen circumstances require the decision to be altered. - G. The consideration of the pre-application plan shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302.
+- C. All plans shall show the natural features of the property, such as topography, wetlands, watercourses and water bodies, adequate subsurface wastewater disposal system locations (if applicable), steep slopes, open fields, wooded areas, etc. The BoardPlanning Board shall then determine which type of best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of common open space to be maintained, if applicable.
+The plan shall also depict how the road(s), lots and stormwater management system, and Ceommon Oopen Sspace (if any) would be laid out in each option. - D. The Planning Board_Board will_shall_notify abutters within 500 feet of the proposed subdivision of the meeting date, location and time of the workshop.
+The Planning Board Board will hold a public hearing to solicit public comments on the proposed plan options after which the BoardPlanning Board will make a determination on which plan should be selected for the development. subdivision. - E. The Aapplicant shall be given a decision at the meeting workshop as to what type of development subdivision is most appropriate or be told what additional information is necessary for the Board Planning Board to make a decision.
+The Board Planning Board shall specify in writing its decision within 10 days of the meeting workshop. - F. The type of Subdivision subdivision development approved by the BoardPlanning Board shall not be changed unless the BoardPlanning Board finds that unforeseen circumstances require the decision to be altered. - G. The consideration of the pre-application plan-workshop shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302.